Manually Create or Edit a Dive Log

 Review the dive spot

-Deepblu relies on users like yourself to learn more about the various dive spots around the world.
+Deepblu relies on users to learn more about the various dive spots around the world.
 You can help out other divers by leaving a review and a rating for a dive spot.
-Select a rating from 1 to 5 stars where 5 = Excellent and write an optional review.
+Select a rating and write an optional review.

 Add Photos, Video and Notes

 Deepblu allows up to 10 photos and 1 video for every dive log.
-Tap the Add Photos / Videos button and choose videos and photos from your device.
+Tap the Add Photos / Videos button to upload from your device.
 Videos are limited to 3 minutes in length.
-Pictures must be in JPG format; videos must be in MP4 format.

-You can also add an optional caption for every photo and you can choose one video or photo as the cover (i.e. the first image that will show when sharing the log on Deepblu or elsewhere).
+You can also add captions and choose one video or photo as the cover (i.e. the first image that will show when sharing the log on Deepblu or elsewhere).

 Press Done to go back to the dive log editor.

-You may also choose to add notes to your dive log by tapping the Notes button.
-You can write anything you want here, from marine life sightings to a real story to make the experience more colorful or help out other divers on Deepblu.
+You may also add notes to your dive log by tapping the Notes button.
+From marine life sightings to a real story or help out other divers on Deepblu.
 The notes are limited to 1000 characters.

 Press Done to go back to the dive log editor.